 - Book: Read the memoir Waking Up White: And Finding Myself in the Story of Race by Debby Irving.
 After decades of sensing inexplicable racial tensions in her personal and professional relationships and worrying about offending people she dearly wanted to befriend, the author had an "aha!" moment that launched an adventure of discovery and insight that drastically shifted her worldview and upended her life plan.
 In Waking Up White, Irving tells her often cringe-worthy story with such openness that readers will turn every page rooting for her-and ultimately for all of us.
-Study Guide.
+Study Guide (PDF).

 Confronting Linked Oppressions

 - 2-3 Hour Workshop: Understanding Ethics from the Margins: What We Choose, Workshop 8, (by Rev. Manish Mishra-Marzetti and Rev. Amber Beland, (© UUA 2012) This workshop in our UU ethics series introduces three scholars of the late 20th and early 21st century who challenge the moral thinking of the dominant U.S. culture, a culture that ignores the collective social dimension of oppression and influences moral norms in ways that ignore (or even foment) oppression.

 - 2-3 Hour Workshop: Working for Safety and to End Oppression (PDF): A workshop in the Safe Congregation Handbook.